1. Structure of the Board of Directors

 6. Remuneration for Directors and Executives

 - The Nomination and Remuneration Committee shall determine the structure and the remuneration, and evaluate the performance of the directors, the executive directors and the Chief Executive Director before proposing to the Board of Directors and/or the shareholders’ meeting for consideration by concerning each pay components as appropriate, in both fixed rates and remuneration paid in accordance with the Company’s performance.

 - The Chief Executive Officer shall consider and review the remuneration for the executives and employees at least once a year based on the Company’s performance, the employees’ performance, years of employment, etc. The result of consideration shall be submitted to the Nomination and Remuneration Committee, the Executive Committee and Board of Directors to be considered approval.

 7. Professional Development for Directors, Executives and Employees

 - The Company encourages the directors, executives and Company Secretary to attend seminars and training programs hosted by the Thai Institute of Directors, SET, SEC, or other sectors, as well as holds annual development projects for the executives, as the knowledge gained will be beneficial and can help improve their performances.
 Basically, the directors must attend all development programs as required by SET and SEC.

-- The Company shall provide orientation for new directors together with all relevant documents and necessary information that benefits their duties, such as the Director’s Handbook, annual registration statements (Form 56-1), annual reports (Form 56-2), minutes of the Board of Directors’ and shareholders’ meetings and the Corporate Governance Policy, Business Code of Conduct, Code of Conduct for Directors, Information pertaining to business operation and management, financial report, and director training courses shall be also provided in order to enhance knowledge and understanding on their performances as director, which will efficiently improve the business operation.
+- The Company shall provide orientation for new directors together with all relevant documents and necessary information that benefits their duties, such as the Director’s Handbook, Form 56-1 One Report, minutes of the Board of Directors’ and shareholders’ meetings and the Corporate Governance Policy, Business Code of Conduct, Code of Conduct for Directors, Information pertaining to business operation and management, financial report, and director training courses shall be also provided in order to enhance knowledge and understanding on their performances as director, which will efficiently improve the business operation.